Skip to main content

 Overview

-Chive implements a comprehensive authentication and authorization system built on ATProto's DID-based identity model.
+Chive's authentication and authorization system is built on ATProto's DID-based identity model.
 The system provides:

 4. OAuth 2.0 + PKCE: Secure third-party application authorization